Review 2022 – Dryflow® Dryforce Hand Dryer

 The Dryflow® Dryforce has a definite place in the hand dryer market, especially in fairly busy offices and disabled toilets.
 The MS Society chose this dryer for their disabled washrooms as they provide good access for wheelchair users while protecting them from water splashes.
 It also prevents slip hazards for those that may be less stable on their feet.

 This dryer ticks all the boxes for being energy efficient, low cost to run, not too loud and quick enough to do the job, with the added benefit of keeping walls and floors dry.
 A good choice in the right environment.
+If you are still not sure if the Dryforce is right for you, you may wish to go to our main hand dryer section and filter down to your ideal product, call one of our experts or use our special smart search.

 Still not sure?